Day 1 | Day 2 | Day 3 | Download Brochure

 3:50 When Worlds Collide: Sharing A Vision for an Integrated Clinical Trial Management System

-Mr. Wu will discuss data strategies to facilitate a more efficient flow of information enterprise-wide between disparate, yet key players in life sciences research and healthcare—such as clinical trial teams, hospitals, labs, biobanks, and others—in order to deliver on and advance the promise of personalized medicine.
+Mr. Pharr will discuss data strategies to facilitate a more efficient flow of information enterprise-wide between disparate, yet key players in life sciences research and healthcare—such as clinical trial teams, hospitals, labs, biobanks, and others—in order to deliver on and advance the promise of personalized medicine.

 4:20 Valentine’s Day Celebration in the Exhibit Hall with Poster Viewing